MrTheBino/mystery-engine-fvtt/README.md

 It's easy and nearly the same amount of work in another system.
 You build a Public Access or The Between sheet in minutes.

-The system provides an example character for reference and a compendium with a small documentation.

 The notebook app is for handling a session or campaign.
 You see an overview of the characters, the threats and notes/page handling.
 Your players can use the notebook too, but they are not able to alter it and they see